johno/pixyll/_posts/2022-08-15-multi_member_llc.md

 The Operating Agreement details the procedures for different situations you may encounter while operating your LLC.
 It also includes the management structure, the responsibilities of each member, each member’s share of voting rights, and many other important aspects of your LLC.

 By following the procedures detailed in this document, you will be able to resolve confusion easily and make decisions effortlessly.
-This just goes to show the importance of writing an organized Operating Agreement when [registering your Multi Member LLC.](https://www.businessinitiative.org/multi-member-llc/registration/)
+This just goes to show how important it is to have an organized Operating Agreement.

 ## LLC Registration Requirements ##